Adhiksit2468/PiRo-Piezoelectric-Robot-/README.md

 - **C** = capacitance (F)
 - **V** = capacitor voltage (V)

-This equation demonstrates that stored energy increases linearly with capacitance and quadratically with voltage.

-However, increasing capacitance indefinitely is not always beneficial for piezoelectric energy harvesting.

 For PIRO, multiple capacitors are connected primarily in **parallel** since the total capacitance becomes

 $$